The Driving Companion

 Provisional Licence Conditions

-Provisonal licences are issued subject to conditions.
-If you breach a condition you will lose your and be disqualified from driving.
+Provisional licences are issued subject to conditions.
+If you breach a condition you will lose your licence and be disqualified from driving.
 This is in addition to any other penalty.
 The conditions are:

-- You must not drive a motor vehicle or attempt to put a motor vehicle in motion when there is any concentration of alcohol in your blood or the presence of THC (Cannabis), Methylamphetamine (Speed) or MDMA (Ecstasy) in your blood or oral fluid.
+- You must not drive a motor vehicle or attempt to put a motor vehicle in motion when there is any concentration of alcohol in your blood or the presence of THC (Cannabis), Methylamphetamine (Also known as Crystal Meth, Speed and Ice) or MDMA (Ecstasy) in your blood or oral fluid.

 - you must not exceed the speed limit by 10 km/h or more.